devalparikh/vat-mini/README.md

 # vat-mini

-Trained for 10 epochs at batch size 16 (10k train / 1k validation samples, sequence length 12, lr 3e-4).
-By the final epoch the 7-DoF action policy reaches a training loss of ~0.022 with a validation action MAE of ~0.062 (MSE ~0.022).

 A small vision-action transformer sandbox that can train and run end to end on a MacBook Pro.

 It uses a visual GridWorld and discrete actions to make data generation, causal modeling, training, post-training, checkpointing, and closed-loop evaluation concrete without requiring a robot dataset or a GPU server.